pingcap/docs/tools/syncer.md

 # skip-ddls skips DDL statements, and supports regular expressions.
 If the DDL sqls are incompatible with TiDB, skip them using these rules.
 # skip-ddls = ["^CREATE\\s+USER"]

-# Notice: skip-events is abandoned, and use skip-dmls instead
+# Notice: skip-events is abandoned, and use skip-dmls instead.
 # skip-dmls skips DML statements.
 The type value can be 'insert', 'update' and 'delete'.
-# skip delete statements in foo.bar table.
+# skip 'delete' statements in foo.bar table.
 # [[skip-dmls]]
 # db-name = "foo"
 # tbl-name = "bar"